Seven-year-old girl dies in accident

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A seven-year-old girl was killed and her father injured by a speeding truck near Aik Moria Pull on Sunday.
+LAHORE: A seven-year-old girl was killed and her father injured by a speeding truck near Aik Moria Pull on Sunday.
 The victim along with her father was on her way on a bike when a rashly-driven truck hit them.
 As a result, the girl died and her father suffered critical injuries.
-Passersby caught the truck driver and handed over him to police.
-The body has been removed to morgue.

-A seven-year-old girl was killed and her father injured by a speeding truck near Aik Moria Pull on Sunday.
-The victim along with her father was on her way on a bike when a rashly-driven truck hit them.
-As a result, the girl died and her father suffered critical injuries.
-Passersby caught the truck driver and handed over him to police.
-The body has been removed to morgue.

 Comments